skesamsetty/Supervised-Machine-Learning-Challenge/README.md

 ![Overall ROC](Images/Overall-ROC-Comparison.png)

-After training the unscaled data using the models Logistic Regression and Random Forest Classifier, we can see that Random Forest Classifier model is giving better predictions than Logistic Regression model but not a good model.
+After training the models Logistic Regression and Random Forest Classifier using Unscaled data, we can see that Random Forest Classifier model is giving better predictions than Logistic Regression model; but not a good model.
 While after training the scaled data, we can see Logistic Regression model is doing much better than Random Forest Classifier model.

 Any AUC score above 80% is considered Good and `Our good model overall is Logistic Regression based on Standard Scaled data`.

 ## **Helpful Information**